Zhang Tianran: Yiguandao leadership

-Zhang moved out of Jining, and in 1931 traveled to Jinan the capital of Shandong, to spread his teachings.
+Zhang moved out of Jining, and in 1931 traveled to Jinan, the capital of Shandong, to spread his teachings.
 He founded the Hall of Lofty Splendor (Chong Hua Tang) and attracted many followers.
 These first followers later become Zhang's apostles.
-From Jinan I-Kuan Tao spread quickly throughout North China.
+From Jinan, Yiguandao spread quickly throughout northern China.
 Within a year, four more temples were established.
-In 1934, Zhang went to Tianjin, established another temple and became the base of the propagation.
-In 1937, Tianjin had more than 100 temples.
-From Tianjin, Zhang's disciples propagated his teachings to various parts of China.
+In 1934, Zhang went to Tianjin, and established another temple, which became the base of the propagation.
+By 1937, Tianjin had more than 100 temples.
+From the city, Zhang's disciples propagated his teachings to various parts of China.

-Under the Japanese occupation, I-Kuan Tao survived and spread rapidly, centered in Central China.
-The cult with apocalyptic beliefs and strong mystical elements attracted many.
-The politically chaotic situation during this period helped I-Kuan Tao grow more rapidly.
-The apocalyptic teaching promised that by following I-Kuan Tao, one would be spared from calamity.
-By 1940, I-Kuan Tao reached the southern province of Jiangxi.
-I-Kuan Tao also attracted a number of officials of the Japanese puppet government of Wang Jingwei.
+Under the Second Sino-Japanese War, Yiguandao survived and spread rapidly in central China, the cult's apocalyptic beliefs and strong mystical elements attracting many.
+The politically-chaotic situation during this period helped Yiguandao grow more rapidly.
+The apocalyptic teaching promised that by following Yiguandao, one would be spared from calamity.
+By 1940, Yiguandao reached the southern province of Jiangxi.
+Yiguandao also attracted a number of officials of the Wang Jingwei regime.
 During 1950, it was estimated there were about 178,000 followers in Beijing and 140,000 followers in Tianjin.

 Death

-After the war ended, Zhang was sick.
-He died on the 15th day of the 8th Lunar Month, the Mid Autumn Festival, on 29 September 1947, in the city of Chengdu in Sichuan province.
-He was buried in Hangzhou.
+Following the war's end, Zhang was sick.
+He died on the 15th day of the 8th Lunar Month, during the Mid-Autumn Festival, on 29 September 1947, in the city of Chengdu in Sichuan province while the fuji ceremony is ongoing.
+It was said that Zhang himself felt ill when the ceremony is ongoing, and decided to leave earlier to meditate alone.
+It is only the divine revelation from the Venerable Mother that the audience present realized about Zhang's imminent death later.
+His remains were transported via air to Hongqiao Airport, Shanghai and was later buried in Nanping Hill, Hangzhou.
+He was given the title Tianran Gufo (天然古佛) (Ancient Buddha Tianran) by the Eternal Mother, and the title Wanguo Jiaozhu (萬國教主) (The Lord of All Nations) by his followers.